contao/docs/docs/dev/guides/dca.md

 This gives us an associative array of all translated countries, indexed by their country code (e.g. `'at' => 'Austria'`).

+{{% notice tip %}}
+If your parent table has a field called either `title` or `name`, Contao will automatically add the title or name of the parent element to the back end's main headline breadcrumb, when viewing or editing the child records of that parent.
+{{% /notice %}}

 #### Palettes